 APA Exterior Plyform BB with a medium density, smooth, hard, fused resin fiber overlay, or metal forms.

-Form Oil: Coat forms with nonstaining type coating that will not discolor or deface surface of concrete.
+Form Oil: Coat forms with non-staining type coating that will not discolor or deface surface of concrete.
 Subject to compliance with requirements, manufacturers offering specified items which may be incorporated in the work include the following.

 "Eucoslip" - Euclid Chemical Co., Cleveland, OH (800) 321-7628.